sadransh/pdf-translator-for-human/README.md

 There is tons of PDF reader/translator with AI supported.
 However none of them meets my need.
 I hope it could run totally on local with local LLMs.

-I hope I could read both the original PDF and the translated pages side by side.
+I hope to read both the original PDF and the translated pages side by side.
-Also I don't like to translate a 1000 pages long PDF file all at one.
+Also I don't like to translate a 1000 pages long PDF file all at once, it costs lots of time and tokens.
+And most of the time, I never complete reading through all contents of a long paper.

 ## Features in PDF Translator for Human
 You can read both the original PDF file and the translated content side by side.